 Big, Deli Style Blueberry Muffins.
-Streusel topped muffins that are easy to make!
+Streusel topped muffins that are easy to make with simple pantry ingredients.

 Is there anything better than a delicious, warm-from-the-oven blueberry muffin?
 I created these Deli Style Blueberry Muffins as an ode to the ones I love from our neighborhood deli.